dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_rotate.rst

    Standard geometry input.

 Rotation
-   Specifies how much the point is rotate around each axis.
+   Specifies how much the point is rotated around each axis.
    This input is only available when the rotation type is set to *Euler*.

 Axis